simonjonio/coursematerial_2526/11-objects/recap-exercise-objects-verwarming-heating/assignment-verwarming.en.md

 * the current temperature setting,
 * the minimum allowed temperature and
 * the maximum allowed temperature.
-* Within the simulation, the desired temperature of a particular device shall be able to be increased or decreased, and the temperature of each device shall be retrievable at any time.
+* Within the simulation, the current temperature of a particular device shall be able to be increased or decreased, and the temperature of each device shall be retrievable at any time.

 ### `TASK`